pkhuong/pkhuong.github.io/source/_posts/2025-12-30-six-versions-accessing.markdown

 This is safe because observing a later hazard pointer limit simply means that we may spuriously enter the safe hazard pointer slow path.

-If the current version is non-zero and greater than or equal to the hazard pointer limit, we can use a QSBR update: just store the stable version from step 1 in the globally visible current version (and update the reader's private copy).
+If the current version is non-zero and greater than or equal to the hazard pointer limit, we can use a QSBR update: just (relaxed) store the stable version from step 1 in the globally visible current version (and update the reader's private copy).
 There is no store-load fence on this QSBR fast path: it all works thanks to causal dependencies between the reader's stores and the writer's *lack of store* to the hazard pointer limit